-What are the Consumer Committees?
+What are the Consumer Advisory Committees?

 The committees may be asked to provide advice on a variety of issues and topics across the areas of information, support, research, advocacy and community awareness.
 Responsibilities include:

 - To provide Lung Foundation Australia advice on lived experience with lung disease and lung cancer including the pressure points and impacts across the consumer journey.